Cetis/intelligent-campus/udd/booking.md

 ## ROOM_ID
 ### Description
-A link to the Room entity for this event.
+A link to the Room entity for this booking.

 ### Purpose
 To link relational database tables

 ### Derivation
-Jisc
+CELCAT/Scientia

 ### Valid Value
 Any